Institute for Families in Society

 I am currently the IFS Maternal and Child Health and Health Equity Evaluation Projects Team Lead where I am responsible for writing technical reports and policy briefs primarily related to maternal and infant health outcomes and access to health care for the uninsured.
 This job has allowed me to fulfill my passion of having on-the-ground practice, public health science, and health policy converge.
 I am particularly interested in how we can decrease maternal morbidity for communities of opportunity in SC through improved policy, provider practice, collaboration, and patient activation.

 Over time, I have realized that often the greatest impact one can make to move the social justice needle happens behind the scenes through the provision of data that shapes policymakers’ minds.
 However, without the individuals, families, and communities, there is no data or need for policy, which is why it is so important to uplift the voices of those we ultimately serve to impact potentially greater change.
 This understanding helped drive my involvement in forming South Carolinians Reducing the Spread & Impact of COVID-19, a social media network of over 30,000 SC citizens.
 This volunteer effort relit my passion for grassroots advocacy centered on social justice and provided social support as our family navigated complex health needs throughout the shifting phases of the pandemic.
-In my remaining spare time, you can find me, my husband Brandon, and our two sons Teddy and Paddy in our pop-up camping at state parks.
+In my remaining spare time, you can find me, my husband Brandon, and our two sons Teddy and Paddy traveling and being tourists in our own backyard.